 |USAA Routing Number|

-Routing numbers have several names including ABA numbers or bank transit routing numbers.
-The Federal U.S. Reserve assigns a special nine-digit code to each financial institution, and this code is the routing number.
+Routing numbers have several names, including ABA numbers or routing transit numbers.
+A routing number is a special nine-digit code that is assigned to a financial institution.

-USAA bank, which is an online-only bank, has just one routing number.
-Other banks and credit unions might have multiple branches in several states, which means their banks will have more than one routing number.
-Each unique number will not only indicate which bank you’re doing business with but also the bank’s specific branch location, if applicable.
+USAA has just one routing number.
+Other banks and credit unions might have multiple branches in several states, which means their banks might have more than one routing number.
+Each unique number will indicate which bank you’re doing business with.

-When you make a request to transfer funds electronically or through paper checks, your bank will use the routing number to know exactly where to send the money.
+When you make a request to transfer funds electronically, your bank will use the routing number to know exactly where to send the money.

 USAA Routing Numbers for International Wire Transfers

-USAA Savings Bank customers will use the same routing number for checks, ACH transfers such as direct deposits and international wire transfers; however, this is not always the case with other banks.
+USAA customers will use the same routing number for checks, ACH transfers — such as direct deposits — and wire transfers; however, this is not always the case with other banks.
 Some banks choose to issue one routing number for their paper products — checks, for example — and another routing number for electronic transactions, such as wire transfers.

 It’s critical you know how to locate your routing number to set up direct deposit, automatic payments or other bank transfers.
-If you have any trouble locating your routing number, you can always use the USAA Contact Us page from the company’s website, or call 800-531-8722 for assistance.
+If you have any trouble locating your routing number, you can always call USAA’s customer service line at 800-531-8722 for assistance.